younesbelkada/stego_ml/README.md

 * Unzip the folder on your Drive (using !unzip <folder_name> inside the colab notebook).
 * Replace the path by ```/content/drive/MyDrive/data/```

+### Run the notebook

+Just follow the steps inside the notebook

 ## Core structure

 ### Protocol